The Sponsor Board was established in shadow form in July 2018, and it will own the budget, business case, and scope of the restoration programme.

 |Simon Wright OBE

 Simon Wright has more than 40 years’ experience in construction and project management and is a Fellow of the Institution of Civil Engineers.
-He is currently the Chief Executive of Crossrail and was Director of Infrastructure at the Olympic Delivery Authority.
+He was formerly the Chief Executive of Crossrail and was Director of Infrastructure at the Olympic Delivery Authority.

 |Lord Carter of Coles (Labour)